Choose your video editing software

 3. Identify more desired features, like customer support or user interface preferences, based on your experience level.

-4. Define your technical specifications, including what type of operating system you use and the desired output format.
+4. List your technical specifications, including what type of operating system you use and the desired output format.

-5. Rank your top 3-5 priorities by deciding what matters most to you.
+5. Rank your top 3-5 software criteria by deciding which are most important to you.

 For example: Simple user interface.
 Can easily convert videos to fit Instagram’s aspect ratio.
 Lots of tutorials and guides for the software.
-Price, preferably free or under 50 dollar one-time fee.
+Price, preferably free or under $50 one-time fee.

-6. Gather a list of options by searching online for video editing software that matches your criteria, reading roundup blog posts that include pros and cons, viewing features on provider websites, and asking for recommendations.
+6. Gather a list of options by searching online for video editing software that matches your criteria.

-Search best video editing program for [criteria] for each of your main priorities, the video type you want to create, and your price point.
+Search for options and learn more about them by: Searching best video editing program for [criteria] for each of your main priorities, the video type you want to create, and your price point.
+Looking at roundup blog posts about the year’s current top software with pros and cons.
+Going to specific software websites to view their full offerings.
+Asking friends or colleagues what they use or recommend based on your priorities.

-7. Compare video editing platforms using a comparison site like Technology Evaluation, PCmag, or FinancesOnline: Reviews for Businesses.
+7. Compare video editing platforms through comparison sites like Technology Evaluation, PCmag, or FinancesOnline: Reviews for Businesses.

-Some options with a free trial are: Adobe Premiere Pro Pinnacle Studio Contentflow Live Streaming Platform Pixiko Final Cut Pro Camtasia
+If they offer a free trial or a free program, try out some that fit most of your criteria.
+Some options with a free trial are: Adobe Premiere Pro Pinnacle Studio Contentflow Live Streaming Platform Pixiko Final Cut Pro Camtasia.